045051Shalini/Mongodb_dashboard/README.md

 Question: What is the primary reason for depth data being unavailable for certain shipwrecks?
 Insight: Poor sound quality is the leading reason why depth data is unavailable for many coordinates.

-7. Top Depth Category for Feature Type and Water Level (Word Cloud)
+7. Top Depth Category for Feature Type and Water Level
 Objective: Identify the dominant shipwreck type and water level characteristics.
 Question: What is the most common combination of feature type and water level?
 Insight: "Wrecks - Submerged, nondangerous" with the status "always under water/submerged" is the most common combination.